VickCG/VickCG/README.md

 🚀 With over a decade of experience, I've honed my skills in crafting top-notch proprietary enterprise software products.
 My journey is all about utilizing diverse technologies to design, develop, and deploy enterprise-class solutions while gaining deep insights into customers' needs and product usage.

 👨‍🏭 Leading and mentoring teams, I establish coding standards and UI best practices.
-My extensive app development background ensures I'm always at the forefront of innovative UI engineering.

 🛠️ My technical skill includes Python, NodeJS, ReactJS/NextJS, AWS, GCP, and AI/LLMs.